 Natural stone is one of the most durable and sustainable choices for your home.
 Natural stone will stand up against the wear and tear of everyday life.
 Natural stone slabs like marble, granite, travertine and other commonly used slabs for construction and design age beautifully and provide decades of usage.

 How can natural stone remnants be used

-Stone remnants, whether large or small, can be created into accent pieces or support other design elements.
+Stone remnants, whether large or small, can be created by Firenze into accent pieces or support other design elements.
 Some stone suppliers will also have buy-back policies for what’s left of your natural stone slab.
 Always ask about these policies in advance to know what your options are for returning unused stone.